A silkscreen artist and illustrator extraordinaire, Kate's London studio is full of screens both old and new, and bursting with colour.

-Kate is incredibly gifted and it’s her technical nous as much as her eye for colour that inspires many to seek her advice.
-She often works alongside other artists including Look Uppers Sophie Smallhorn, Giuseppe D'Innella, Josie Molloy, and William Luz (formerly William Edmonds).
-Her collaboration with Will, Touching Elbows, continues to bear the juiciest of fruits and editions by the duo are now available from Look Up.
-Her commissioned images have injected life and colour into campaigns for clients including Dries van Noten, The Chemical Brothers, Stussy and a recent commission for Hermés.
-Her personal and professional practices remain interwoven, each informing the other; commercial work often provides the impetus to experiment with new techniques, and vice versa.
+Her unorthodox, playful approach allows her to work intuitively, relying on twenty years of experience and print based experimentation to create each piece.
+Her practice is driven by colour and process, and her prints – usually created as unique artworks – are often defined by moments of serendipity.
+It's Kate's technical nous as much as her eye for colour that inspires many to seek her advice.
+She often works alongside other artists including Look Uppers Sophie Smallhorn, Giuseppe D'Innella, Josie Molloy, and William Luz – with their fruitful collaboration, Touching Elbows.
+Her commissioned images have brought to life campaigns for clients including Dries van Noten, The Chemical Brothers, Stussy, Hermés and more.
+Her personal and professional practices remain interwoven, each informing the other; commercial work often providing the impetus to experiment with new techniques, and vice versa.